Marketing

 3. Invest in customer service

-• Install a live chat tool like HelpCrunch to your website to give your customers a real-time way to get in touch with you.
+• Install a live chat tool like HelpCrunch to your website to give your clients a real-time way to get in touch with you.
 Just keep your first response time under 1 minute (you heard it right).

-• Keep an eye on social media mentions, because that’s where people go to express their frustration;
+• Keep an eye on social media mentions because that’s where people go to express their frustration;

 • Build an effective knowledge base for those who want to find answers by themselves;